 Don’t necessarily just assume that your region/country servers are close, though.
 Recently I was working on a customer’s system located in South America and found that the US pool servers were much closer in terms of network latency than the South American ones!
 You should watch carefully which sources are supplied to you from the NTP pool and change them if the pool returns servers which are not physically nearby.
 (Where “nearby” generally means within a few thousand km; a rough rule of thumb for “average” use is: time sources should be less than 100 ms away.)

-In part 4 of this series we’ll look at monitoring and troubleshooting your NTP service.
+Read on in part 4 of this series, where we’ll look at monitoring and troubleshooting your NTP service.